-What High Intensity Training needed was a cost effective way to get people benefiting immediately with minimal expense.
+What High Intensity Training needed was a cost-effective way to get people to benefit immediately with minimal expense.
 Enter Hillfit.
-In January 2012, I reviewed the first version of the 52 page e-book in the post Hillfit: Strength is Not just For Hikers.
+In January 2012, I reviewed the first version of the 52-page e-book in the post Hillfit: Strength is Not just For Hikers.
 This book made the case that the best equipment you can bring to your sport, be it hiking or whatever, is stronger muscles.
 And using the principles of High Intensity Training, author Chris Highcock has developed a way to build strength at home safely – no gym required.

-One of the exercises highlighted in Hillfit is the Wall Sit. (photo from the Wikipedia)
+One of the exercises highlighted in Hillfit is the Wall Sit. (photo from Wikipedia)

 - A list of the many reasons one should desire strength, including protection from injury.

 - Exercise defined.
 Most people confuse recreation with exercise.
 Hillfit clears up the differences.

 - Why you want to choose low-skill exercises for developing strength.

 - The case for slowing down the movement.

 - There are also well-written sections on walking, balance, and mobility.

 I did have one minor issue with the book.
 I felt James Steele’s case against cardio was too complex to be condensed to a few pages.
 This was an hour presentation at the 21 Convention.
 Communicating why the conventional view of cardio is inaccurate is an important topic when discussing High Intensity Training.
 It is also a challenge.
 The best essay I’ve seen on the topic is Why-NOT-Aerobics by Greg Anderson.